 - Be a U.S. Citizen or an eligible non-citizen.

 - Must have been a Florida resident for at least one year.

 - Be a degree-seeking student (A.A., A.S., or bachelor's degree program).

 - Be enrolled in at least 6 credit hours per term.

-- Have a Pell-eligible Expected Family Contribution, as determined by the FAFSA.
+- Have an Expected Family Contribution (EFC) of 9984 or less, as determined by the FAFSA.

 - Must not owe a repayment or be in default under any state or federal grant or loan program.